venkatvvg/AZ-104-MicrosoftAzureAdministrator-master/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 7. Open [Azure portal](https://portal.azure.com) in a private browser and login using the email and password saved in the above step.
 You will use this account to complete tasks below.

- >**Note**: In this course this username and email will be reffered as Azure Developer credentials.
+ >**Note**: In this course  username and password saved will be reffered as Azure Developer credentials.